-5. Furthermore, the Internal Audit Area and the Internal Audit Divisions, as applicable, must be informed of the provision of any assurance services to the Group by outside service providers.
+5. Furthermore, the Internal Audit Area and the Internal Audit Divisions, as applicable, must be informed of the provision of any assurance services to the companies of the Group by outside service providers.
 When appropriate, the Internal Audit Area and the Internal Audit Divisions shall coordinate such services when related to their respective domains.